tvogel8570/samples/infrastructure/keycloak/README.md

 ### !!!
 NOT FOR PRODUCTION USE !!!

 ## Outcome
-An instance of keycloak running as a docker image on port 8443 using a self-signed certificate for SSL.
+An instance of keycloak running as a docker service (named `local-keycloak`) on port 8443 using a self-signed certificate for SSL.
 The admin user is `admin` with a password of `admin1`

 ## Prerequisites
 1. A recent version of docker that supports the new compose file format (V3)